Satanic karma: law of the acausal jungle

 Continue ReadingDo occultists “need” meditation?

 The fourth tenet of the Tenebrous Creed identifies zeal, wisdom, honor, empathy and perseverance as foremost values for Satanists.
-But in what sense is empathy really a “Satanic” value?
-Part 3 of 3 discusses beliefs specific to Tenebrous Satanism, re: The Abyssal Void of Darkness and the Nekalah.
+But in what sense is empathy “Satanic”?
+Part 3 of 3 discusses beliefs specific to Tenebrous Satanism re: The Abyssal Void of Darkness and the Nekalah, and what implications for empathy as a Satanic virtue may be (perhaps surprisingly) derived from these.
 Read the introduction to this series here.